dahlstromsec/networking-handbook/README.md

 ## Goal

-The goal of this repository is to build a practical networking handbook that serves as both a learning resource and a quick reference while studying networking and cybersecurity.
+Build a practical networking handbook that serves as both a learning resource and a quick reference while studying networking and cybersecurity.

 ---